xyonox/encry-cli/README.md

 By default, the installer copies `encry.exe` to `$HOME\.local\bin` and adds that directory to the user `PATH`.
 Open a new terminal afterwards.

+## Next Steps

+- [ ] make the encryption algorithm special to this cli
+- [ ] better printouts
+- [ ] encryption/decryption of directories
+...